-This program is for ministry leaders who want to explore further where God has taken or is moving them.
+This program is designed for leaders with significant ministry experience who want to further explore where God is moving them.
 Students will sharpen their ministry skills, deepen their understanding of Scripture and ministry, and gain more tools for leading their team(s) and/or people.
-There will be ample opportunity to write and create works for publication.
+There will also be ample opportunities to write and create works for publication.

-The program has two tracks (areas of ministry emphasis) –
+This program has three different tracks (areas of ministry emphasis):

 A minimum of three years experience in vocational ministry after receiving the M.Div. degree.
 Students who have served in ministry prior to and during their M.Div. programs may be exempted.
 Students must participate in their ministry for the duration of the D.Min. program, but may petition the D.Min. faculty committee to waive this requirement for reasons of health, family issues, or professional transition.

 Students are required to acknowledge the MU Statement of Faith as the teaching position of the Seminary and the D.Min. program, and to indicate differences they have with the individual statements in it.

 Additional Requirement for International Students: Provide proof of proficiency in the English language.
 Multnomah requires that international students score at least 550 on the Test of English as a Foreign Language.
 This is equivalent to a 79 on the Internet-based TOEFL (iBT).
 Multnomah's school code is 4496.
 Students may substitute the IELTS exam if desired, with an overall band score of at least 7.0.
 This requirement may be waived for some students whose primary language is English.